XxrzxX/eCDFP-Notes/README.md

 ## Notes.📝📚 <a href="#Course-info" id="Course-info"></a>

-This note is from a freely available sources.
+This notes is from a freely available sources.

 * [**Digital Forensics: Overview and Collection of Evidence**](https://github.com/XxrzxX/eCDFP-Notes/tree/main/Note/Data-Acquisition)
 * [**Files & Examination of the Disk**](https://github.com/XxrzxX/eCDFP-Notes/tree/main/Note/Disk)